 Bar code verifiers analyze bar code print quality from multiple points of view, and manage the results numerically by assigning them a quality grade which is typically expressed as a letter grade (A through F) or a numerical equivalent (4 to 0).
 Typically, a bar code with a grade of C or better is considered a passing code and 100% scannable.

-In addition, these bar code verifiers are designed to grade bar codes for all printing methods, including Direct Thermal, Thermal Transfer, Direct Part Mark (DPM) (etched or dot-peened), Inkjet, and Flexographic. rjs-inspect-1000-verifier_compact
+In addition, these bar code verifiers are designed to grade bar codes for all printing methods, including Direct Thermal, Thermal Transfer, Direct Part Mark (DPM) (etched or dot-peened), Inkjet, and Flexographic.

-Poor quality bar codes which cannot be read accurately might result in such unfortunate consequences as lost productivity, shipping returns, and costly fines.
+Poor quality bar codes that cannot be read accurately might result in such unfortunate consequences as lost productivity, shipping returns, and costly fines.
 Ensuring that your printed bar codes meet compliance standards will give you confidence that they will be accepted anywhere, by any scanner.

 The use of bar codes that are readable by all parties in the supply chain helps to ensure the movement of goods, from the manufacturer to the wholesaler, retailer, and customer.
 To save all parties time and money, this movement needs to be as rapid and accurate as possible.